clojuredocs/guides/README-tools.md

 # Tools Used to Create CDS

 CDS reuses the [ClojureWerkz docslate](http://github.com/clojurewerkz/docslate) toolchain.
 The clojure-doc.org site is generated using jekyll.
 To run the site generator yourself, you'll need to first have Ruby installed.
+Python is also required, as syntax-highlighting of code blocks is handled by pygments.

 If installing Ruby from source, a prerequisite is the libyaml dev package.